Approved by the SMAAF Board of Directors on 10 May 2021

 The annual meeting of the members of The Foundation shall be held on such day or days, time, and place within the Commonwealth of Virginia or other location as shall be fixed by the Board of Directors.

 Special meetings of the members may be held, upon the call of the Board of Directors or of at least twenty-five members of The Foundation at a time and place to be fixed by those calling the meeting.

-Notice of meetings, written or printed, for every regular or special meeting of the members, shall be prepared and mailed, emailed, telephoned or posted on the foundation’s website to each member at his last known address at least two (2) weeks prior to any such meeting, and if for a special meeting such notice shall state the agenda thereof.
+Notice of meetings, written or printed, for every regular or special meetings of the members, shall be prepared and mailed, emailed, telephoned, or posted on the foundation’s website to each member at his last known address at least two (2) weeks prior to any such meeting, and if for a special meeting such notice shall state the agenda thereof.

 A quorum for any annual meeting of the membership shall consist of forty (40) members, in person or represented by proxy.
 A majority of such quorum shall decide any question that may come before the meeting, unless otherwise provided for herein.

 Meetings of members shall be conducted accordance with the most current edition of Robert’s Rules of Order, unless otherwise prescribed by regulations of the Board of Directors.

 The order of business at the annual meeting, and as far as possible at all other meetings of the members, shall be: